zoran-cuckovic/zoran-cuckovic.github.io/_posts/2017-05-31-senscape-announcement.md

 ![model - step 2](/images/2017/05/Clipboard02.jpg)

-Finally, we stream the result to the viewshed algorithm (take care to choose sum as the output method!).
+Finally, we stream the result to the viewshed algorithm (if observer points are multiple take care to choose sum as the output method!)

 ![model - step 3](/images/2017/05/Clipboard03.jpg)